 The Saleae software includes a feature to suppress short digital pulses in the recorded data.
 It is designed to help remove noise picked up in the digital recording.
+This can be especially useful when using protocol analyzers, since present noise may prevent proper decoding of digital data.

 There are several sources of noise in digital captures.
 You can learn more about them below.

-If the glitch filter is enabled before the capture starts, the trigger will also use the filtered signal, which is especially useful to reject false trigger conditions.
+If the glitch filter is enabled before the capture is taken, the trigger will also use the filtered signal, which is especially useful to reject false trigger conditions.
 Even in this case, the original noisy data are recorded in the back end and can be viewed by removing the glitch filter.

 We recommend using the glitch filter in sample width mode, with the sample width specified as a small number (2–10).
 This is particularly useful because most noise around signal edges is only 1 or 2 samples wide.